-Second-law analysis of cooling, separation, combustion and other chemical processes.
+Second-law analysis of cooling, separation, combustion, and other chemical processes.
 Chemical reaction equilibrium and processing applications.
 Prerequisite: CHE 351.
 (2-0-2)

-Aerosol Measurement Principles, Techniques and Applications In this course the principles of particle motion in liquid and gaseous media, different methods of aerosol measurement, and the application of aerosol measurements will be discussed.
-The course will include some introductory concepts on different size definitions, and defining the mass and volume concentration of particles, and will move to statistical analysis as related to methods of size distribution data analysis.
-Subsequently properties of gaseous and liquid media and the motion of particles inside each media will be discussed.
-The course will also deal with different methods of sampling, monitoring and measurement of the particles.
-Different methods of particle measurement including dynamic mass measurement techniques, optical direct-reading techniques, electrical and time of flight measurement techniques will also be discussed.
+Aerosol Measurement Principles, Techniques, and Applications

+Principles of particle motion in liquid and gaseous media, methods of aerosol measurement, and application of aerosol measurements.
+Introductory concepts on definitions of size and mass and volume concentration of particles.
+Methods of size distribution data analysis and sampling, monitoring, and measurement of particles.
 Prerequisites: CHE 301 and junior standing.
-(3-0-3)